zhoudaxia233/EfficientUnet/README.md

 # EfficientUnet with Tensor Flow 2.0 support

+Keras Implementation of Unet with [EfficientNet](https://arxiv.org/abs/1905.11946) as encoder

-Thanks to M. Joao that did the Tensor Flow integration in https://github.com/marcojoao/EfficientUnet Keras Implementation of Unet with [EfficientNet](https://arxiv.org/abs/1905.11946) as encoder
+Thanks to M. Joao that added the Tensor Flow 2.0 support in https://github.com/marcojoao/EfficientUnet

 - Unet with EfficientNet encoder
   - EfficientNet-B0